maciejpirog/exotic-list-monads/README.md

 Most of the constructions implemented in this library have been first introduced in the paper [Degrading lists](degrading-lists.pdf) by Dylan McDermott, Maciej Piróg, and Tarmo Uustalu (PPDP 2020), but there are some new specimens as well.

 It is quite possible that there exist "list" and "non-empty list" monads that we are not aware of, so pull requests are appreciated.
-Moreover, not every monad in this library has been formally verified to be a monad (because of the combinatorial explosion of the number of cases to be considered in the proof of associativity), so if you're currently playing around with tools like Coq, here's a challange for you.
+Moreover, not every monad in this library has been formally verified to be a monad (because of the combinatorial explosion of the number of cases to be considered in the proof of associativity), so if you're currently playing around with tools like Coq and have a spare afternoon...